IoT-nxt/azure-pipelines-vals-installer/docs/overview.md

-# Helmfile installer for Azure Pipelines
+# vals installer for Azure Pipelines

-This is an [Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=GSoft.HelmfileInstaller) that allows you to install the [helmfile cli tool](https://github.com/roboll/helmfile).
+This is an [Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=iotnxt.valsInstaller) that allows you to install the [vals cli tool](https://github.com/helmfile/vals).

 ## Installation

-Helmfile installer for Azure Pipelines can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GSoft.HelmfileInstaller).
+vals installer for Azure Pipelines can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=iotnxt.valsInstaller).

 ## Compiling